Children & Youth

 Information for Parents & Caregivers

 Nursery caregivers, Sunday school teachers, and youth sponsors are parents and other volunteers from within the congregation.
 First Mennonite Church is committed to providing a safe environment where all children can know and share God’s love.
-Anyone working with children and youth is screened and trained in accordance with FMC’s Safe Church Policy (PDF).
+Anyone working with children and youth is screened and trained in accordance with Safe Environment Policy 2019 (PDF).
 Parents are welcome to visit or attend the nursery or Sunday school classes at any time.

 FMC strives to be a place where the joys and challenges of life with children can be celebrated, honored, and held together in community.